Have a look at our article “Things to Do in Montreal this Summer 2019” for more updated ideas and things to do for the summer season.

 There’s nothing quite like pairing a warm bowl of soup with a cold winter’s day.
 Together, head to one of Montreal’s best ramen eateries for a romantic night of rich delicacies.

-This brand new ramen eatery that opened up in the Mile End neighbourhood serves up their homemade noodles in a speedy fashion.
+This new ramen eatery in the Mile End neighbourhood serves up their homemade noodles in a speedy fashion.
 In a warm setting that’s dotted with plants and orchids, patrons can sip on their Tonkostu broth which is the perfect balance of thick, fatty and creamy.
 Head to The Main for some of the best noodles in town!

 5207 St Laurent Blvd